Black Bomb A: History

-In 2003 the band consisted of two singers, Arno and Poun, the guitarists Scalp and Snake, as well as the bassist Mario and the drummer Hervé.
+In 2003, the band consisted of two singers, Arno and Poun, guitarists Scalp and Snake, bassist Mario, and drummer Hervé.

-In 2001, they entered the spotlight for the first time with their own release EP Straight in the Vein.
+In 2001, they entered the spotlight for the first time with the self-released EP Straight in the Vein.
 Within two years, Blackbomb A developed into a well-known underground band, with about 300 appearances in France.

 Their third album Speech of Freedom held a spot on the French Billboard charts for seven weeks, and was noted for its "angry experimentation-joy", unique in metalcore.

 The live album Illicite Stuff Live from 2005 contains recordings from concerts in Saint Nazaire.
 The album was released in September 2005 amidst the planning of a live tour.
 After a motorcycle accident involving the bassist Étienne, the band had to cancel the tour.
 At the beginning of 2006 they began recording a studio album but production was eventually placed on hold, as collaboration with the producer proved difficult.
 As a result, Black Bomb A separated from their label.

 Through collaboration with Sphere they acquired new management at the Warner-Music offshoot Mon Slip.
 In March 2007, Blackbomb A released their album One Sound Bite to React.
 The band had evolved both vocally and musically.
 The album includes a cover version "Beds are Burning" by Midnight Oil, but they remained true to their metalcore roots.

-In 2016 they released their new live album 21 Years of Pure Madness / Live Act and played at Edinburgh Metal Party 2016.
+In 2016, they released the live album 21 Years of Pure Madness / Live Act and played at Edinburgh Metal Party 2016.